romualdo-ah/ecommerce/README.md

 ### Some consideration

+To track the progress of the project was used Notion.io.

 The project uses an external URL to serve the images, so the original (http://lorempixel.com) did not work, and was changed (http://lorempixel.com.br).